Amin05th/Warzone-win-prediction/README.md

 I tried three different models and evaluated them using Mean Absolute Error.
 I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.

 I tried three different models:

+- Linear Regression: Baseline for the model
+- KNeighborsRegressor: I tried for the first time KNeighborsRegressor to look if it is effective
+- Random Forerst: I tried it out and tought it would be a great model

+## Productionization

+In this step, i build a streamlit.io App that was hosted localy.
+The App takes all possible stats to calculate the Wins based on stats.